TheHive-Project/Cortex-Analyzers/docs/dev_guides/dockerize-your-custom-analyzers-responders.md

 ### Build your catalog
 A catalog is required for Analyzers and Responders.
 A catalog is a list of flavor definitions (typically the json definition of the flavor) and for each of them the *dockerImage* attribute is added with the name of the associated image.
-This catalog, when registered in Cortex's configuration file, allows the discovery of the available Analyzers or Responders and tells Cortex how to run each worker using the dockerImage attribute.Below is an example of a catalog file that contains a single Analyzer:
+This catalog, when registered in Cortex's configuration file, allows the discovery of the available Analyzers or Responders and tells Cortex how to run each worker using the dockerImage attribute.
+Below is an example of a catalog file that contains a single Analyzer:

 ```json